chihoxtra/dqn_unity_navigation/README.md

 - Vector - 37 values<br>
   - Values 1-36 - ray values<br>
   - Value 37 - agent linear velocity<br>
-Ray Values<br>
+  - Ray Values
-- 6 vectors of length 6<br>
+    - 6 vectors of length 6
-  - Values 1-5 - (1 or 0) - ray segments in increasing distance from the agent presence of a banana<br>
+      - Values 1-5 - (1 or 0) - ray segments in increasing distance from the agent presence of a banana
       - Value 6 - Angular rotation of the ray from it starting point

 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:<br>
 * 0 - move forward.<br>